rahogaboom/daa/README.md

 ```

-daa
+Library:
-===
+    daa.hpp

 Dynamic Array Allocator - C++

     - ptr to ptr to ... style arbitrary N dimensional array allocator of anything you can take sizeof()

     - arbitrary starting subscript(0, 1, -10, ...) for each separate dimension - Note: for each array
       dimension the starting subscript and dimension size determine the valid subscripts for that
       dimension - any index outside that range is invalid and will give unpredictable results

     - allocates anything of any type(double, int, long, struct, ...)

     - one contiguous block allocation of memory for all ptr's and data(locality of
       reference and easy free())

     - array or slices of array can be passed to subroutines to any depth, modified there,
       and be seen at all levels

     - simple library, two routines(das()(calculate space needed) and daa()(allocate ptr to ptr ... array))

     - no library dependencies(except standard header files)

     - initialization pointer argument set to instance of initialized type or NULL for no initialization

     - implemented by a recursive routine(ptr_init()) which calls two other different recursive
       routines(off() and doff())

     - see article in Embedded Systems Programming, Dec.
 2000, "Flexible Dynamic Array Allocation"(included)

     - see article in The C Users Journal, Nov.
 1990.
 "A Flexible Dynamic Array Allocator"(included)

     - 17 verification tests that show code usage examples, see daa_test.cpp

     - see cut/paste Examples section and API(das(), daa()) section below

     - a daa-compile.tar file is provided with a non-header compiled(clang, clang++, gcc, g++) version

     - for an excellent reference on this type of array(ptr to ptr to ...) access see Numerical Recipes
       in C, Press, Flannery, Teukolsky, and Vettering, Cambridge University Press, 1992, pg.
 20.

     - this file is the entire documentation needed to use the library

     - Author: Richard Hogaboom, richard.hogaboom@gmail.com

 Usage:
     das()/malloc()(or whatever memory allocation routine)/daa() - find size necessary(das()), then allocate